maliMirkec/starter-project/README.md

 ## Configuration

+Site configuration is stored in the `data/site.json` file.
+Make sure to update the configuration file per your needs.
+If you want to access the data from pug templates, make sure to update the `src/layout/variables.pug` file with the correct configuration.

-If you want more control over your Gulp tasks, you could find the configuration files for every single Gulp task in the `gulpfile.js` folder.
+If you want more control over your Gulp tasks, you could find the Gulp configuration files for every single Gulp task in the `gulpfile.js` folder.

-`.starter-project.json` is the main configuration file in which you could find all global settings for Gulp tasks.
+`.starter-project.json` is the main Gulp configuration file in which you could find all global settings for Gulp tasks.
 Avoid editing this file manually.
 See [Starter Project CLI docs] for more details.

 ## Structure